videojs/http-streaming/docs/program-time-from-player-time.md

-# How to get stream time from player time
+# How to get program time from player time

 ## Definitions